schulzch/edit-distance-js/README.md

 [2] Wagner, Robert A., and Michael J. Fischer.
 "The string-to-string correction problem."
 Journal of the ACM (JACM) 21.1 (1974): 168-173.

 [3] Zhang, Kaizhong, and Dennis Shasha.
 "Simple fast algorithms for the editing distance between trees and related problems."
 SIAM journal on computing 18.6 (1989): 1245-1262.

+## Versioning

+This project is maintained under the [Semantic Versioning](http://semver.org/) guidelines.

 ## License